RaulRC/beeva-poc-nifi-usecases/README.md

 docker exec -i -t <container_name> /bin/bash
 ```

-## 2. Tweet transformation with NiFi
+## 2. Tweet transformation with NiFi <a name="transform"></a>

 In this step is going to be shown how NiFi is capable of interact with microservices sending and receiving data.
 The example will ilustrate how transform a tweet into semantic triples.

-* Send tweets to microservice
+* Send tweets to microservice *ms.semtweet*: This microservice just transfrorm tweets in json format into tweets into semantic n-triples format
-* Listen response
+* NiFi will listen the response from the microservice and store data

 [ SCREENSHOT HERE ]

-## 3. Tweet visualization with NiFi
+## 3. Tweet visualization with NiFi <a name="visualization"></a>

 NiFi is ready to interact with services such as ElasticSearch or REST APIs.
 In this step, collected tweets are going to be sent into an ElasticSearch in order to visualize the results.